wkolowski/Type-Theory-Wishlist/README.md

 We can also reverse these operations and bundle MonoidClass' to get a record type.

 ```
-Monoid' : RType :=
+Monoid' : RType
-  A : Type
+& A : Type
-  & MonoidClass' A
+&& MonoidClass' A

 Monoid-Monoid' : Monoid = Monoid' := refl
 ```

-#### Problem 7: currying/uncurrying of functions and the relationship between records and function arguments.
+### Problem 7: currying/uncurrying of functions and the relationship between records and function arguments

 Since we have implicit record opening and don't use the bound variable `p` at all, maybe we shouldn't need to write it?